Day One (My FAQ's)treatacne

 How much water do you drink a day?

 I carry around a 20oz black reusable metal water container with me wherever I go, and I drink anywhere from 1-2 fillings of it a day.
-I drink water as soon as I wake up and continute to sip it periodically throughout the day.
 I usually don't eat and drink at the same time, but if I do I won't drink a lot just a little.

 How often do you urinate/produce waste?

-Well... if you must know I urinate about once every 2 hours, so that's an average of about 5-6 times a day.
-I stop drinking water approx. 2 hours before I go to sleep because I dislike waking up in the middle of the night to pee... always hurts my stomach.
+Well... if you must know I urinate about once every 3-4 hours, so that's an average of about 2-4 times a day.
+I often stop drinking water approximately 1-2 hours before I go to sleep because I dislike waking up in the middle of the night to pee... always annoying and hurts my stomach.

 Before my diet change, I produced waste only once every other day.
 Ever since I started drinking my homemade vegetable juice and/or eating more vegetables, I suddenly can produce waste up to 3 times a day!
 To me that was just way too much, so I read a few books and later discovered that chewing my food much longer than I normally would actually slows down the waste production, and it did.